YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 > Minimum Layer Speed = 0.5mm/s;  // Set a small value to remove the effect of this constraint

 ### Set Print Speed (extrusion rate)
-> Print Speed = Support Speed = 75/130; // [Maximum 3D Printing Speed](https://dyzedesign.com/3d-printing-speed-calculator/) When the second extruder is selected as the support extruder, Cura automatically uses its print speed as the support speed.
+> Print Speed = Outer/Inner Wall Speed = Top/Bottom Speed = Support Speed = 75/130; // [Maximum 3D Printing Speed](https://dyzedesign.com/3d-printing-speed-calculator/) When the second extruder is selected as the support extruder, Cura automatically uses its print speed as the support speed.
 > Initial Layer Speed = 20mm/s; //[Tune First Layer.](https://www.youtube.com/watch?v=pAFDEn3wGYo)

 ### Optimize Acceleration and Jerk ([reference](https://github.com/Raise3D/Marlin-Raise3D-N-Series/blob/master/Marlin/Marlin_main.cpp) | [reference](https://marlinfw.org/docs/gcode/M204.html))
 Pro2's control panel randomly resets the acceleration and jerk settings.
-The default values are bit too high.
+The default values are bit too high; and the minimum jerk value is only 1mm/s.
+Cura's uses deprecated G-code to apply these settings in the start G-code; its minimum jerk is 1mm/s.
+Apply custom G-codes with M201, M204, M205 and M500 in the Printer Start G-code instead.
-Cura's only adds some of these settings in the generated G-code.
-It also uses obsolete code.
-It's minimum jerk is 1mm/s.
+* Assume a bed gap of 0.1mm and 5mm/s bed travel speed, the minimum acceleration for the bed to not hit the nozzle can be calculated from the acceleration equation to be 50mm/s2.
-Apply custom G-codes with M201, M204, M205 and M500 in the Printer Start G-code.
-Make sure they match with those in Cura.
+* Travel Acceleration should be sqrt(2)* Max XY Acceleration, assuming the XY accelerations are equal to each other.
-Assume a bed gap of 0.1mm and 5mm/s bed travel speed, the minimum acceleration for the bed to not hit the nozzle can be calculated from the acceleration equation to be 50mm/s2.
+* Set a high extrusion acceleration to avoid under extrusion towards the start of the line due to pressure lag.
-1mm/s2 Horizontal Travel Jerk is fine.
-Too high a value causes over extrusion at the print corners.
-Set vertical travel jerk to be a multiple of the Z resolution.
+* Set acceleration and jerk to be a multiple of the Z resolution.

-Travel Acceleration should be sqrt(2)* Max XY Acceleration, assuming the XY accelerations are equal to each other.
+Too high an acceleration leads to under-extrusion at the start of a line because the pressure of the filament lags behind.
-Set a high extrusion acceleration to avoid under extrusion towards the start of the line due to pressure lag.
+> Compensate Outer Wall OverLaps = false; // This setting causes under-extrusion at the start of lines.

 ### Calibrate Extruder Offset from each other
 Print the calibration object in folder "CalibrationObjects/DualExtruderCalibration".